3600 W. Sovereign Path

 Lecanto, FL 34461

 Office: (352) 527-7669

 The Citrus County Utilities Conservation Team would like to keep you informed of water saving education, free Florida-friendly Landscaping Classes, rebate opportunities and changes in water restrictions.
 We send about one email each month.

-If you would like to receive these communications, please click on the link below.
+If you would like to receive these communications, please fill out the form below.